-Helping Disability Victims in Ronkonkoma, Shirley, Riverhead, Garden City, and New York City Obtain SSD Benefits
+Helping Disability Recipients in Long Island and New York City Obtain SSD Benefits

 Social Security Disability (SSD) pays benefits to qualified recipients with disabilities.
 But, determining whether you qualify can be challenging.
 Even if you are sure you do qualify, applying for benefits is an arduous, lengthy and uncertain process.
-Fortunately, an experienced team of disability lawyers can help you recover the benefits you deserve.
+Fortunately, an experienced team of long term disability lawyers can help you recover the social security benefits you deserve.

-Turley Redmond Rosasco & Rosasco provides a candid assessment of whether you are eligible for Social Security Disability and other types of benefits, and helps you to obtain your rightful compensation.
-Contact our SSD attorneys today to learn more about your rights and options.
+Turley Redmond & Rosasco provides a candid assessment of whether you are eligible for Social Security Disability and other types of benefits, and helps you to obtain your rightful compensation.
+Contact our New York and Long Island disability lawyers today to learn more about your rights and options.

 Social Security regulations define “disability” very specifically as “a medical condition that’s expected to last at least one year or result in death.”
 The Social Security Administration (SSA) does not deviate from the one-year time period, except if the disability does, or is expected to, result in death.